DragonFly BSD: HAMMER file systems

 Alongside the Unix File System, which is typically the default file system on BSDs, DragonFly BSD supports the HAMMER and HAMMER2 file systems.
 HAMMER2 is the default file system as of version 5.2.0.

 HAMMER was developed specifically for DragonFly BSD to provide a feature-rich yet better designed analogue of the increasingly popular ZFS.
 HAMMER supports configurable file system history, snapshots, checksumming, data deduplication and other features typical for file systems of its kind.

 HAMMER2, the successor of the HAMMER file system, is now considered stable, used by default, and the focus of further development.
 Plans for its development were initially shared in 2012.
 In 2017, Dillon announced that the next DragonFly BSD version (5.0.0) would include a usable, though still experimental, version of HAMMER2, and described features of the design.
-With the release after 5.0.0, version 5.2.0, HAMMER2 became the new default file system.
+With the release of version 5.2.0, HAMMER2 became the new default file system.

 devfs

-In 2007 DragonFly BSD received a new device file system (devfs), which dynamically adds and removes device nodes, allows accessing devices by connection paths, recognises drives by serial numbers and removes the need for pre-populated /dev file system hierarchy.
+In 2007, DragonFly BSD received a new device file system (devfs), which dynamically adds and removes device nodes, allows accessing devices by connection paths, recognises drives by serial numbers and removes the need for pre-populated /dev file system hierarchy.
 It was implemented as a Google Summer of Code 2009 project.

 Application snapshots

 DragonFly BSD supports Amiga-style resident applications feature: it takes a snapshot of a large, dynamically linked program's virtual memory space after loading, allowing future instances of the program to start much more quickly than it otherwise would have.
 This replaces the prelinking capability that was being worked on earlier in the project's history, as the resident support is much more efficient.
-Large programs like those found in KDE Software Compilation with many shared libraries will benefit the most from this support.
+Large programs, like those found in KDE Software Compilation with many shared libraries, will benefit the most from this support.